What You Should Know About Reef-Safe SunscreensMay 06, 2022

 The Best Sunscreens Without Oxybenzone and Octinoxate

 It’s important to keep in mind that oxybenzone and octinoxate are FDA-approved ingredients in sunscreens.
-That said, if you’re looking for alternatives, find our favorite sunscreens formulated without either, ahead.
+That said, if you’re looking for alternatives, find our favorite sunscreens formulated without either, below.

-If you’ve ever smoothed on sunscreen only to be left with a noticeable white cast, you’ll likely find yourself interested in this chemical-filter free sunscreen.
-The formula, which contains titanium dioxide and zinc oxide, has a transparent, weightless finish.
+If you detest sunscreens that leave behind a white cast, you’ll likely find yourself interested in this mineral option.
+The formula, which contains titanium dioxide and zinc oxide, doesn’t skimp on protection and offers a transparent, weightless finish.

 Having acne is no excuse to skip out on sunscreen.
-This option from Kiehl’s is suitable for acne-prone skin, provides a universal sheer tint and has good-for-you ingredients like vitamin E. It’s also lightweight, fast-absorbing and leaves a matte finish on the skin.
+This pick from Kiehl’s is suitable for acne-prone skin, provides a universal sheer tint and has skin-loving ingredients like vitamin E. It’s also lightweight, fast-absorbing and leaves a matte finish.